MatrixAges/ai-sdk-panel/README.md

 # AI SDK Panel

-The config panel for AI SDK, built with shadcn-ui and tailwind.css.
+The config panel for AI SDK, built with base-ui, tailwind.css, react-hook-form and valtio.

 ## Install